thermotools/thermopack/docs/vCurrent/thermo_methods.md

 &nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;

-### `solid_entropy(self, temp, press, x, dhdt=None, dhdp=None)`
+### `solid_entropy(self, temp, press, x, dsdt=None, dsdp=None)`
 Calculate specific solid-phase entropy Note that the order of the output match the default order of input for the differentials.
-Note further that dhdt, dhdp only are flags to enable calculation.
+Note further that dsdt, dsdp only are flags to enable calculation.

 #### Args: